Line 3 (Guangzhou Metro)

 Line 3 is split into two sections, Shiqiao line (main line, from Haibang to Tianhe Coach Terminal) and Airport line (northern branch, Tiyu Xilu to Airport North), and are branded with the colour orange.
 The line is extremely congested, with numerous sections officially operating over 100% capacity.
 The line uses Seltrac S40 communications-based train control from Alcatel.

+Line 3 is the first metro line in China to adopt a "Y"-shaped route.